MicrosoftDocs/customer-insights/ci-docs/data/data-unification-duplicates-considerations.md

 |4 |Person2 |(206) 555-9999 |Person2@different.com|

 - We don’t want to match on just name as that would match different people with the same name.
-- Rule 1 matches records 1 and 2 using Name and Phone.
+- We create Rule 1 using Name and Phone, which matches records 1 and 2.
-- Rule 2 matches records 2 and 3 using Name and Email.
+- We create Rule 2 using Name and Email, which matches records 2 and 3.
-- Rule 1 and Rule 2 are combined into a single match group because they share record 2.
+- The combination of Rule 1 and Rule 2 creates a single match group because they share record 2.

 You decide the number of rules, and the conditions that uniquely identify your customers.
 The exact rules depend on the data you have available to match on, the quality of your data, and how exhaustive you want the deduplication process to be.